izzimoo/GitHubMastersProject/README.md

 # GitHubMastersProject
-Experiment for masters project written in Matlab using Pyschtoolbox \n Experiment stimuli created in Python using Word2Vec word similarities
+Experiment for masters project written in Matlab using Pyschtoolbox.
+Experiment stimuli created in Python using Word2Vec word similarities.